Axway/amplify-central/content/en/docs/saas_api_gateway/quickstart.md

 linkTitle: Get started
 weight: 20
 date: 2019-07-30
-description: Learn how to register your first SaaS API in Amplify Central.
 ---
+This topic explains how to register your first SaaS API in Amplify Central.

 ## Before you start